Super Mario World 2: Yoshi's Island

 The final version removes this early sprite's odd eye shading.

-This earlier version of the tiny Yoshi Train sprite incorrectly colors the train's "nose" green.
+This earlier version of the tiny Yoshi Train sprite incorrectly colors the "nose" green.
+This early Yoshi Train was used in the ys_romX_0 prototype.

 The Big Boo's face was redesigned for the final version, though the body was not changed.
 The palette is also different.